domainsofapp/domainsofapp.github.io/_posts/2016-01-23-hello-world.md

 domainsofapplicability at gee male

-If you would like to contribute to the site, I am also open to that.
+If you would like to contribute to the site, I am open to that.
 Here are some items on my to-do list:

 * Add Google Analytics
 * Add commenting features to the posts (e.g., Disqus)